 Myron | 460 B.C. | Marble | Room of the Biga

-The athlete is full of concentration as he winds his body back in order to throw the discus.
-The form of the statue is perfectly symmetrical and it appears almost life-like.
-The statue was found in the ruins of Hadrian’s Villa, which is about a 45 minute drive from Rome.
-Hadrian, who loved everything greek, commissioned hundreds of roman copies of Greek original statues.
+The statue was found in the ruins of Hadrian’s Villa, which is about a 45-minute drive from Rome.
+Hadrian, who loved everything Greek, commissioned hundreds of roman copies of original Greek statues.

 12. The Bath Of Nero